lambdaclass/lager_logstash_backend/README.md

 this fork was done because we need to correctly handle other scenarios not contemplated in the original lib to being able to integrate lager with the [EKL Stack].
-This repo adds UTC handling for logs in the format [ISO8601] required by [Logstash], because the old one sent one with ` UTC` added at the end making it invalid.
+This repo adds UTC handling for logs in the format [ISO8601] required by [Logstash], because the old one was sent  with ` UTC` added at the end, making it invalid.
 Also was added a way to set  an `ENV` environment variable directly to the log's data sent as the field `env`.

 # Configure Logstash